 My wishlist, were money no object?

 Classic Jim Dine.
 I’ll take bathrobes or paintbrushes please, with a side of 70s tools.
 May I add the psychologically transfixing drawings of Fred Deux, from almost any 20th century period?
-And I wouldn’t say no to an Ocean Park.
-(Would you?)
+And I wouldn’t say no to a Franz Kline, a Joan Mitchell, an Ocean Park… Would you?

 Naturally, among my most beloved works are two illustrated here.
 “Abstract Number 16,” perhaps better titled “Female Torso With Hotdog Hungry Monkey” or “Simian Still Life With Breasts,” is displayed in my den.
 Look closely to understand the alternate naming in this lavish mixed-media work by a certain physicist-engineer, painted at age seven.